CyberTomB/student-workbook/src/reflections/wk11/day2.md

 ## What is the difference between a primary key and a foreign key?

+A primary key is a unique identifier for an object within a table, it is only referenced by one data set.
+A foreign key is a reference a data object might make to an outside table's primary key.

 ## What is an Alias?

+An alias is a replacement name for a table name that can be declared following the first instance of the full table name.
+This way, you can write the alias instead of spelling out the entire table name each time.

 ## Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: